rancher/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/eks/_index.md

     - [Security Groups for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html)
     - [Create a Security Group](https://docs.aws.amazon.com/vpc/latest/userguide/getting-started-ipv4.html#getting-started-create-security-group)

 1. <a id="select-instance-options"></a>Click **Select Instance Options**, and then edit the node options available.
+Instance type and size of your worker nodes affects how many IP addresses each worker node will have available.
+See this [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) for more information.

     Option | Description
     -------|------------
     Instance Type | Choose the [hardware specs](https://aws.amazon.com/ec2/instance-types/) for the instance you're provisioning.
     Custom AMI Override | If you want to use a custom [Amazon Machine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html#creating-an-ami) (AMI), specify it here.
+By default, Rancher will use the [EKS-optimized AMI](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html) for the EKS version that you chose.
     Minimum ASG Size | The minimum number of instances that your cluster will scale to during low traffic, as controlled by [Amazon Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html).
     Maximum ASG Size | The maximum number of instances that your cluster will scale to during high traffic, as controlled by [Amazon Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html).
     User Data | Custom commands can to be passed to perform automated configuration tasks **WARNING: Modifying this may cause your nodes to be unable to join the cluster.** _Note: Available as of v2.2.0_